drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 The Jupyter interface
 ```

-This is the general interface to the Jupyter server.
-It shows the general file
-structure on your computer.

 ## Creating a new notebook

-In the top right, click on the `new` button and click on `Python 3`.
+In the top right, click on the `New` button and click on `Python 3`.

 ```{figure} ./img/creating_a_new_notebook/main.png
 ---